martinmariano91/MotSASi/README.md

 ----

-MotSASi is an strategy for improving the prediction of functional SLiMs using genomic variant information and structural data.
+MotSASi is a strategy for improving the prediction of functional SLiMs using genomic variant information and structural data.
 If you find this strategy useful, please cite us.

 ----